The Inequities Revealed by Covid-19

 Vice Provost for Academic Outreach and Professor of Architectural History, University of Virginia

-Louis Nelson, Vice Provost for Academic Outreach and Professor of Architectural History at University of Virginia, who will use local monuments to help us trace the history of racism in Charlottesville — from the construction of UVA in the early 19th century, to the oppressive regime of the early 20th century, to the various practices of racial mockery that shape our social practices today.
+Louis Nelson, Vice Provost for Academic Outreach and Professor of Architectural History at the University of Virginia, will use local monuments to help us trace the history of racism in Charlottesville — from the construction of UVA in the early 19th century, to the oppressive regime of the early 20th century, to the various practices of racial mockery that shape our social practices today.

 Because we'll only have an hour to dive into this expansive topic, participants are invited to watch Nelson's full tour of Charlottesville monuments ahead of Wednesday's conversation.
 See the video here.